 Digital strategy is a useful "qualifier" as a point of business competency and differentiation.
 It qualifies the areas of business you're going to review, the area of subject expertise and the types of solutions you're going to recommend.
 Decisions impact such things as key strategies, mission, vision, brand, and performance targets, they are clearly aligned with value creation, also, they have to come from clarity about internal and external environments and the dynamics that affect them - the truth.
 Then and only then can organizations reach a clear, uncluttered place from which they can implement the digital strategy more effectively.

-Going digital in one's business implies first going digital internally culturally.
-For that, processes need to be not just online but internally socially visible.
+Going digital in one's business implies first going digital internally culturally: For that, processes need to be not just online but internally socially visible.
 It’s what triggers employees to start adopting transparency and social decision making while being evaluated by peers in real time.
 When one extends that to the first line of customers, the impact is manifold.
 Disruptions such as these are critical to induct nonsocial employees into a new paradigm.
 Constantly improve the business and seeing change as an opportunity while keeping a holistic overview of the business are the core messages of the text.
 That applies to "going digital," of course, but it is nothing particular to it.
 It applies just the same to using prestressed concrete as opposed to brick and mortar, as an example.
-So a company that is not reaping the benefits of the digital age in the year 2015 has a fundamental problem: Failure to adapt and innovate.
+So a company that is not reaping the benefits of the digital age has a fundamental problem: Failure to adapt and innovate.
 "Going digital" won't help against that, a general change of attitude is required.
 Otherwise, the company will sooner or later be history.

 Going digital has better chance to harness innovation: When innovating to create new value, position a brand, align people inside an organization or differentiate and position products or services in diverse markets, the closer we can get to a clear and uncompromised place void of irrelevant complexity, analogy, and noise, the greater businesses’ ability to execute with a predictive pathway, mitigate risk, increase go-to-market confidence, and support more effective spend of human and economic resources.
 If you're not innovating from a place of clarity, you can't effectively deliver value and answer questions like - Why does the world need this?
 What's going to change in an individual or a business if they have this?
 There has to be substance behind the answers and there has to be substance and truth behind the input that leads further discovery.